Iran’s Guard says it detains Paris-based exiled journalist

 The report described Zam as the head of network of psychological warfare by Iran’s enemies.
 The Guard alleged Zam was supported by the intelligence services of the U.S., France and Israel, something the journalist long denied.
 French officials could not be immediately reached for comment.

 A channel he ran on Telegram spread messages about upcoming protests in 2017 and shared videos from the demonstrations, which occurred across some 75 cities and towns.
+While the protests ultimately stopped, Iran’s economy has worsened after President Donald Trump unilaterally withdrew America from Iran’s nuclear deal and imposed crippling sanctions on its oil industry.

 Telegram shut down the channel over Iranian government complaints it spread information about how to make gasoline bombs.
 The channel later continued under a different name.